artcuddy/project3-enigma/README.md

 * For the subtitle the Figlet font used was digital.

-* Text is run from left to right over the screen with the message "Guess all 4 numbers to crack the ENIGMA code!"
+* Text is run from left to right over the screen with the message "Guess all 4 numbers to crack the ENIGMA code!" utilising [sys-stdout](https://www.geeksforgeeks.org/sys-stdout-write-in-python/) and sleep to printout the letters as if it was a type writer.

 **Username Input Section:**